emliri/multimedia-js/README.md

 We are using TypeScript to design a solid but flexible framework, while being able to wrap any libraries that implement formats or codecs like H264, MP3, MP4 or Webm.
 We preferrably wrap libraries that are already written in TS or with detailed type-declarations.

-This library is under development to a `1.0` release.
-Not much documentation exists yet.
-Have a look at `test-cases` for usage examples.
+### Supported platforms & Requirements

+Multimedia-js is thought to run on Nodejs and Web based runtimes (browsers etc).
+Processors are thought to be platform independent.
+The only requirement is an ES5 compatible runtime, and having workers enabled.

+For maximum enjoyability, be sure to have the `Worker` API enabled.
+In fact, the purpose of task-specific concurrent pipeline processing can not be taken advantage of without our Worker-proxy concept, and thus most use-cases will not run then.

+### Compatibility

+From an architectural point of view, we envision to build use-case implementations (processors, flows) such that they will be used on either platform.

+The core by its design obviously does not use any Web/Nodejs specific APIs either.

+Furthermore the core design allows to abstract any Web/Nodejs specifics into `io-sockets` which are supposed to allow the data-processing pipeline to acces environment I/O in whichever form (e.g local file-system, HTTP via XHR/Fetch or Nodejs APIs, WebAudio, LocalStorage,  etc...).
+IO-sockets implementations may generalize across platform details, or be platform specific and thus lead to API-support errors in turn (for example WebAudio just doesn't exist by default on Nodejs).

+### Version branch 0.x (deprecated)

 There exists a `v0.x` with various releases.
-Please see comment at bottom if you are looking for this.
+Please see comment at bottom if you are looking for [this](#deprecated-version).

 ## Getting started